Areas of Expertise:

 Development of engineered T cell therapies such as CTL019, Novel leukemia therapy, Stem cell transplants, Treatment of high-risk neuroblastoma

-As an attending physician in the Cancer Center, Director of the Cancer Immunotherapy Program, Director of Translational Research of the Center for Childhood Cancer Research, and the Director of the Stem Cell Laboratory, I take on many roles here at CHOP.
+As an attending physician in the Cancer Center, Section Chief of the Cellular Therapy and Transplant Section, Director of the Cancer Immunotherapy Program, and the Medical Director of the Cell and Gene Therapy Laboratory, I take on many roles here at CHOP.
 But in each of them, I’m a pediatric oncologist working to improve outcomes for children battling difficult cancers.
-I trained at Harvard, at Boston Children’s and the Dana Farber Cancer Institute, and came to CHOP in 1996.
+I received an M.D. and Ph.D. from the University of Cincinnati College of Medicine and completed residency and fellowships at Harvard Medical School, Boston Children’s Hospital, Dana Farber Cancer Institute and Brigham and Women’s Hospital, before coming to CHOP in 1996.

 In one of my clinical roles, I also work with patients with the most aggressive form of neuroblastoma, a difficult-to-treat childhood cancer that begins in the peripheral (non-brain) nerve tissue of infants and young children.
 I work alongside a world-class team of physicians and multi-disciplinary specialists who are dedicated to treating this disease.
-The neuroblastoma team at CHOP does studies of the patient’s genetics and the unique characteristics of their disease to offer a personalized treatment approach.
-We were part of the group that did the nationwide clinical trial establishing antibody-based immunotherapy as the new standard of care in neuroblastoma.
+The tandem transplant approach that is now standard of care across the country was developed by our group here at CHOP.
+In addition, the neuroblastoma team at CHOP does studies of the patient’s genetics and the unique characteristics of their disease to offer a personalized treatment approach.
+We also were part of the group that did the nationwide clinical trial establishing antibody-based immunotherapy as the new standard of care in neuroblastoma.

 What first brought me to CHOP was the opportunity to conduct transplant and leukemia research, and work in CHOP’s intensely translational environment.
 Today, I run a lab where the research is devoted to developing cell-based and molecularly-targeted therapies to treat leukemia and solid tumors.
-The goal of all the work I do is to improve treatment options for children with cancer, not just at CHOP but across the U.S. Whether that’s accomplished by offering alternative therapies that are less toxic than today’s standards of care, or advanced treatments for high-risk disease that fight cancer in new and different ways, if we impact the standard of care, I consider that a success.
+The goal of all the work I do is to improve treatment options for children with cancer, not just at CHOP but throughout the world.
+Whether that’s accomplished by offering alternative therapies that are less toxic than today’s standards of care, advanced treatments for high-risk disease that fight cancer in new and different ways, or cures for genetic disorders like sickle cell, if we impact the standard of care I consider that a success.

 Education and Training